Lake Gaston: Boating regulations

-Fishing & Fishing Regulations
+Fishing and fishing regulations

-Lake Gaston has been well stocked with game fish which include large mouth bass, crappie, sunfish, stripped bass / rock fish, and a variety of catfish species.
+Lake Gaston has been well stocked with game fish which include large mouth bass, crappie, sunfish, striped bass / rock fish, and a variety of catfish species.
 You can also find other species of fish such as white perch, yellow perch, chain pickerel, and sometimes walleye.
+Walleye are stocked by the Virginia Department of Wildlife Resources annually, and striped bass are managed by the North Carolina Wildlife Resources Commission through stocking.
 Lake Gaston is a popular spot for fishing tournaments which can be found throughout the season.

+A Virginia state record saugeye (Sander canadensis × vitreus) was caught in Lake Gaston on a crankbait lure on May 29, 2023, weighing 6 lbs 8 oz.
+An 8 lbs chain pickerel caught on minnow bait on February 13, 1968 set a North Carolina state record for that species.

 A valid fishing license from either North Carolina or Virginia is required for fishing on Lake Gaston but is not required for those under the age of 15.
 Virginia and North Carolina have a reciprocal license agreement for Lake Gaston, which means that hook-and-line fishing licenses purchased from either North Carolina or Virginia are honored in Lake Gaston.
 Note: North Carolina fishing regulations apply on North Carolina portions of these waters.
 Virginia fishing regulations apply in Virginia waters.

-Local Media
+Local media

 "Lake the Magazine" is a reflection of life on Lake Gaston and Roanoke Rapids Lake.
 It is published monthly, connecting people through inspiring, entertaining, and informative content.
 The distribution includes households in the lake country that subscribe to The Daily Herald, and complimentary copies are available at high profile locations throughout Halifax and Northampton counties.

 "The Lake Gaston Gazette-Observer," founded in 1955, is owned by Womack Publishing Company, a family-owned community newspaper business based in Chatham, Va.
 It is published each Wednesday.
 Other publications include Lake Life magazine, a full-color glossy magazine, published seasonally.
 The community newspaper has 17,500 readers each week, covers Mecklenburg and Brunswick counties in Virginia and Warren, Northampton, and Halifax counties in North Carolina, including the towns of Littleton and Warrenton in North Carolina and Gasburg and Bracey in Virginia as well as the communities of Henrico, and Ebony.

 The "Lake Gaston Guide" is a webpage sharing news, weather, fishing, boating/camping, events & entertainment, real estate, maps, and directory information for residents of and visitors to the Lake Gaston Area.